Ironhack-Data-0621-Remote/lab-database-normalization/New_READ_ME.md

 # NORMALIZATION SAKILA DATABASE

-Following this steps to bring the sakila database in a normalized form: // showing the starting point, normalize it (1NF, 2NF, 3NF), visualize the reult with db diagramm
+Following this steps to bring the sakila database in a normalized form:  \
+showing the starting point, normalize it (1NF, 2NF, 3NF), visualize the reult with db diagramm

 This is how the database sakila looks before normalization:
 ![photo](https://raw.githubusercontent.com/CharlotteStiller/lab-database-normalization/main/Sakila_Before_N.JPG)

-## 1NF - First normal form
+## 1NF - First normal form  \
-**Rules for 1NF**
+**Rules for 1NF**  \
-Each table cell should contain a single value.
+Rule 1 - Each table cell should contain a single value.

 I check if there are any cells with more than one single value and found two columns with more than one value: